- 1 Purpose

 All Employees required to undertake shiftwork between midnight Friday and midnight Sunday will be paid weekend penalty rates instead of shift allowance.

 Sessional Employees and continuing fractional Employees (Residential Colleges only) working a split shift will be paid a split shift allowance in accordance with Schedule F - Allowances in the USQ Enterprise Agreement.
 Only one break in daily working hours is permitted.

-The Supervisor must ensure that all claims for shift allowance are submitted to Human Resources for payment processing.
+The Supervisor must ensure that all claims for shift allowance are submitted to the People Portfolio for payment processing.

 5 Delegated responsibilities